White Bird Clinic Leadership Team

 Amée holds a Master’s degree in organizational leadership from the University of Maine and several national behavioral health certifications.
 She represents White Bird in community-wide meetings with leaders of other local nonprofit organizations seeking to maximize the impact of their work through strategic cooperation and alliances.

-Julie Cummings – Health Center Director
+Julie Cummings – FQHC Operations Director

 Julie’s 30 years of healthcare experience began with hospice patient support and grew into healthcare operations and administration roles.
 Her in-depth expertise informs her smart, strategic approach to the growth and management of White Bird’s medical clinic.